PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Uncertainty of the Power Spectrum in simulations with fixed-and-matched initial conditions

-When two simulations share the same set of random phases in their initial conditions the cosmic variance is highly correlated between them, even in the case they have different cosmologies.
-Here we discuss how we take advantage of the correlated noise from two simulations with different \fnl for constraining the PNG-bias parameters with a very high precision.
-This is what we call \textit{matching} the simulations.
+When two simulations share the same set of random phases in their initial conditions, their cosmic variance is highly correlated even if they have different cosmologies.
+Here, we discuss how we take advantage of the correlated noise from two simulations with different \fnl to constrain the PNG bias parameters with high precision.
+This noise reduction technique is what we call `matching the simulations'.

-The initial conditions for a N-body simulation are a realisation of a Gaussian random field generated from the power spectrum of the primordial perturbations.
-Then, two degrees of freedom remain, the amplitude of the perturbations, whose expected value is determined by the power spectrum, and the phase of those perturbations (which in principle are random uniformly distributed between $0$ and $2\pi$).
-This stochasticity during the generation of the ICs lead to some degree of noise when measuring quantities from the simulation in the same way as we expect to be in the Universe.
-This is what is usually called {\it cosmic variance}.
-The degree of noise can be suppressed, for example, by {\it fixing} the amplitudes of the modes to their expectation value \citep{Angulo_2016}.
+The initial conditions for an N-body simulation are a realisation of a Gaussian random field generated from the power spectrum of primordial perturbations.
+There are two degrees of freedom: the amplitude of the perturbations, whose expected value is determined by the power spectrum, and the phase of those perturbations, which are randomly uniformly distributed between $0$ and $2\pi$.
+This stochasticity in the generation of the initial conditions (ICs), usually called the cosmic variance, leads to some degree of noise when measuring quantities from simulations in the same way as we expect it to be in the real Universe.
+The level of noise can be suppressed, for example, by fixing the amplitudes of the modes to their expectation value \citep{Angulo_2016}.

-The idea presented in \citet{Avila_2022} is that if the initial conditions of two simulations share the same stochastic part, that is the same random phases and the same deviations in the amplitude from their corresponding average (in case they do not have \textit{fixed} ICs), then the cosmic variance is expected to be highly correlated.
-Hence, one could cancel out a great part of the noise affecting a measurement by \textit{matching} that simulation with an existing one with the {\it same} ICs but different cosmology.
+The idea presented in \citet{Avila_2022} is that if the initial conditions of two simulations share the same stochastic part, that is, the same random phases and the same deviations in the amplitude from their corresponding average (in case they do not have fixed ICs), then the cosmic variance is expected to be highly correlated.
+Hence, we could cancel out much of the noise affecting measurements by matching that simulation with an existing one with the same ICs but a different cosmology.

-In \citet{Avila_2022}, we applied this for measuring \fnl.
-For that case, the only three ingredients are needed in the measurement: the value of \fnl obtained from the Gaussian simulation, the same quantity from the non-Gaussian simulation and the correlation coefficient $\rho$ between both simulations.
-In that paper, we used a set of full N-body simulations with \textit{matched} (same stochastic part) ICs to measure $\rho$.
+We applied this in \citet{Avila_2022} for measuring \fnl, where only three ingredients were needed for the measurement: the value of \fnl obtained from the Gaussian simulation, the same quantity from the non-Gaussian simulation and the correlation coefficient $\rho$ between both simulations.
+In that study, we used a set of full N-body simulations with matched ICs (i.e. the same stochastic part) to measure $\rho$.